HPH-Fabrication-Addins/cinx-api-docs/source/includes/_quotes.md

 `GET`

-This endpoint will be used to get a list of quotes for a specific RFQ that has the uniquely given RFQ number
+This endpoint will be used to get a list of quotes for a specific RFQ that has the uniquely given RFQ number.
+It is case sensitive, and must be the complete number, no partials will be matched.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/rfq/quotes?filter=number:{number}**